This post shares the wonderful benefits of using readers theaters in your elementary classroom.

-- Readers’ theaters are usually presented in front of an audience ~ another class, parents, or class peers~in the classroom.
+Readers’ theaters are usually presented in front of an audience ~ another class, parents, or classmates.

 This short video shows the gist of presenting a readers’ theater.

-- Use visuals such as props, scenery, and/or simple costumes to add more context.
+- The use of visuals such as props, scenery, and/or simple costumes add more context and fun.

 - Some readers’ theater scripts have more or fewer characters than the total number of students in your class.
 Have students with fewer lines take on other roles or tasks.
-They could be in charge of creating simple props.
-If you have more characters than students, have students read the parts of two roles.
+They could be in charge of creating simple props or “directing”.
+More characters than students?
+Have students read the parts of two roles.

-Let’s Wrap Up the Benefits of Readers Theaters
+Wrapping Up ~ Benefits of Readers Theater Scripts

-Done well, readers’ theaters will definitely boost your students’ reading comprehension, reading fluency, accuracy, and expression skills.
+Done well, readers’ theaters will definitely boost your students’ reading comprehension, fluency, accuracy, and expression skills.